GaylouM/SeaWars/README.md

 First you need to fork the API and clone it locally

-- Open Google App Engine Launcher
+1. Open Google App Engine Launcher
-- Go in File --> Add existing application...
+2. Go in File --> Add existing application...
-- Browse the Sea Wars folder
+3. Browse the Sea Wars folder
-- Choose Port: 8080, Admin Port: 8000 and click Add
+4. Choose Port: 8080, Admin Port: 8000 and click Add
-- Create then a shortcut with this target
+5. Create then a shortcut with this target
-C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --user-data-dir=test --unsafely-treat-insecure-origin-as-secure=http://localhost:8080 - automatic!
+C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --user-data-dir=test --unsafely-treat-insecure-origin-as-secure=http://localhost:8080
 (Change the first part if it's necessary)
-- Execute the shortcut as administrator and browse this url: http://localhost:8080/_ah/api/explorer to start using the api - automatic!
+6. Execute the shortcut as administrator and browse this url: http://localhost:8080/_ah/api/explorer to start using the api
-- To use it on internet just deploy it in google app engine Launcher
+7. To use it on internet just deploy it in google app engine Launcher